 Opportunity to live the "digital nomad" life

 For people working full-time from an office, vacations are a luxury.
-We believe thrilling new environments give people an opportunity to evolve and grow their skills.
+However, we believe thrilling new environments give people an opportunity to evolve and grow their skills.

-With a remote working culture, our team members may choose to travel or move to another location every few weeks or months, while still working full-time.
-This is what Priyanka- one of our writers had to say about it, “In my time working remotely , I realised the money I spend to rent an apartment could be utilised to rent BnBs in the mountains or beaches.
-When work seems so enjoyable, I find myself willingly putting additional hours to make it better.”
+With a remote working culture, our team members may choose to travel or move to another location every few weeks or months while still working full-time.
+This is what Priyanka- one of our writers had to say about it, “In my time working remotely, I realised the money I spend to rent an apartment could be utilised to rent BnBs in the mountains or beaches.
+When work seems so enjoyable, I find myself willingly putting in additional hours to make it better.”

 Flexibility to scale teams rapidly

-Working remotely offers a lot of flexibility to our business, paving way for more experimenting and growth.
+Working remotely offers a lot of flexibility to our business, paving the way for more experimenting and growth.
 We brainstorm new ideas to improve the quality of our work and to implement something new.
-Everyone contributes with his/her thoughts and ideas
+Everyone contributes with his or her thoughts and ideas

 Allow us to share how this works.
 Imagine professionals from several specialisations sitting in various parts of the world, combining individual experiences towards a common purpose.
 Large and complex projects demand that we onboard specialists, often on short notice.
 Because we are not tied down by complex HR processes, we are able to discover and recruit talented professionals swiftly, regardless of their base of operations.
 This is how we are able to deliver richer, fuller experiences to our ambitious clients.

 Members take up more or less work depending on their availability and interest.
 It is often hard to make difficult decisions in a traditional workplace.
-Whereas for us, it has been quite swift to scale teams because taking decisions quickly is implicit and expected.
+In comparison, it has been relatively swift to scale teams for us because quickly taking decisions is implicit and expected.

 That being said

-There’s much talk all over the web about ‘Work from home is the new normal’.
-For many companies such as Basecamp or Buffer, however, it was always normal. .
-It is indeed a welcome shift as several other companies too unlearn the old ways of working in physical buildings and are willing to incorporate the remote element in business.
-What is important to note is, having the right system or pipeline for work flow, right people and exceptional communication, remote working is arguably a more efficient way of achieving goals.
+There’s much talk all over the web about "Work from home is the new normal".
+For many companies such as Basecamp or Buffer, however, it was always normal.
+It is indeed a welcome shift as several other companies unlearn the old ways of working in physical buildings and are willing to incorporate the remote element in business.
+What is important to note is, having the right system or pipeline for workflow, right people and exceptional communication, remote working is arguably a more efficient way of achieving goals.
 We do hope this new normal stays normal in the long term as well.